RAS-University/robotic-courses/docs/chap12_hri/interfaces-for-LfD.md

 ##### **1.3.
 Exoskeletons**

 An exoskeleton consists of a wearable mechanism that can measure the displacement, and at times, the forces generated by the operator.
-The advantage of using exoskeleton to demonstrate a task, there is a direct mapping between the user’s body (arms or legs) and the robot’s body.
+To demonstrate a task lies in that there is a direct mapping between the user’s body (arms or legs) and the robot’s body.
 For example, in the video below, the user guides the robot’s arms directly with their own arms.

-The advantage of this interface is that, by using exoskeletons, the user can control the joints directly.
+<ins>_Pros_</ins>: The advantage of this interface is that, by using exoskeletons, the user can control the joints directly.
 The user has control over the Cartesian position and orientation of each joint.
 <br>
 Some exoskeletons (though not all) render the contact forces, meaning that when the robot experiences a force during contact, the user also senses a corresponding force.
 In this case, the question arises: Which force does the user actually sense?
 Is it only the force at the end effector, or are forces at other parts of the robot also conveyed?
 For example, if the robot impacts something with its elbow, does the user feel this force at their own elbow?
 Rendering such feedback in real time is still difficult and challenging.
 <br>
-Regarding disadvantages, most exoskeletons are heavy and cumbersome.
+<ins>_Cons_</ins>: Regarding disadvantages, most exoskeletons are heavy and cumbersome.
 With advancements in materials and actuators, there is hope that this issue will be mitigated, leading to increased adoption of exoskeletons.
 Another limitation is that an exoskeleton is typically designed for a specific user’s size and strength, making it unsuitable for everyone.
 However, exoskeletons can be extremely useful if these challenges are addressed.
 <br>

 <p align="center">